dgamboa/FSND/projects/03_coffee_shop_full_stack/final/README.md

 The frontend is built in [React](https://reactjs.org/) and uses [Ionic](https://ionicframework.com/docs/v3/api/IonicModule/) to interface with data from the Flask server.

+## Key Lessons Learned
+* Avoid bare exceptions.
+For a refresher [read this](https://realpython.com/the-most-diabolical-python-antipattern/).
+* Ensure tokens have sufficient expiration runways by adjusting the time (in seconds) in the Auth0 application settings.
+*

 ## Authors
 * Daniel Gamboa, Udacity Full Stack Nanodegree Student
 * Udacity Project Development Team